dybson3/Project-Analyze-Network-Traffic-With-tcpdump/README.md

 # Project-Analyze-Network-Traffic-With-tcpdump
 I guided project implemented on Coursera platform.

-Goal of the project is to create a script to monitor network traffic on a website skyroute66.com
+Goal of the project is upgrade my skills with tcpdump.

 **Task 1 - Warm up**